 The genus Erica is one of the most diverse in the fynbos biome, and its many bird-pollinated species are striking for the high levels of colour polymorphism in their flowers.
-Some Erica species have up to five different colour morphs both within and between populations.
-These species are pollinated predominantly by just one bird species, the Orange-breasted Sunbird Anthobaphes violacea, so the prevalence of these polymorphisms is a mystery.
-This project is investigating the origin and maintenance of these flower colour polymorphisms: what role does plant community context and sunbird foraging behaviour play in generating the intra-specific colour diversity of this group of plants, and how might habitat transformation influence these ecological and evolutionary processes?
+Some Erica species have up to five colour morphs yet are pollinated predominantly by just one bird species, the Orange-breasted Sunbird Anthobaphes violacea.
+Post-doc Anina Coetzee and MSc student Samantha McCarren are investigating the origin and maintenance of these flower colour polymorphisms.
+Specifically, they are asking what role plant community context and sunbird foraging behaviour play in generating intra-specific flower colour diversity.

-The effect of habitat fragmentation on the fitness of bird-pollinated plants is being directly addressed by Fitz PhD student Daniël Cloete, who is working in the Tsitsikamma section of the Garden Route National Park.
-Daniël’s research aims to investigate how bird pollination relationships are affected by habitat fragmentation, and to test whether certain thresholds of patch size and isolation exist where pollination services by birds start to break down.
-To do so, he is measuring pollination by sunbirds and sugarbirds of Protea and Erica species across 17 fynbos patches, natural and fragmented, around Nature’s Valley.
-This is a good area to address this question because it naturally comprises of a matrix of forest, fynbos, thicket and grasslands, now further fragmented by agriculture, plantations, farmland and urban areas.
-Insights from Daniël’s research will hopefully shed light on how threats including land-use change, alien invasive vegetation and climate change are affecting, and will further affect, ecosystem function and services in the Cape Floristic Region.
+PhD student Daniël Cloete is working in and around the Tsitsikamma section of the Garden Route National Park to assess how habitat fragmentation affects the fitness of bird-pollinated plants.
+Daniël is testing whether certain thresholds of patch size and isolation exist where pollination services by birds start to break down.
+To do so, he is measuring pollination by sunbirds and Cape Sugarbirds Promerops cafer of Protea and Erica species across 17 fynbos patches, both natural and fragmented.
+This is a good area to address this question because it naturally comprises a mosaic of forest, fynbos and coastal thicket, further fragmented by agriculture, plantations, alien infestations, farmland and urban areas.
+Insights from Daniël’s research will hopefully shed light on how threats, including land-use change, alien invasive vegetation and climate change might affect ecosystem function and services in the Cape Floristic Region.

 Impact of the project:

-The unique sunbird-Erica mutualism will allow us to gain key insights into the mechanisms by which individual bird behaviour affects community ecology.
+The unique sunbird-Erica mutualism will allow us to gain insights into the mechanisms by which bird behaviour affects community ecology.
 It provides an opportunity to address knowledge gaps, particularly because human disturbance may directly interact with evolutionary processes in this system.
-Insights into the effects of habitat transformation on pollination systems such as this will inform the development of guidelines for maintaining biodiversity and ecosystem functioning.
+Insights into the effects of habitat transformation and supplementary feeding on pollination systems such as this will inform the development of guidelines for maintaining biodiversity and ecosystem functioning.

 Dr Anina Coetzee (FIAO, UCT)

-Prof. Claire Spottiswoode (FIAO, UCT and U. Cambridge)
+Prof. Claire Spottiswoode (FIAO, UCT / U. Cambridge)